VVUQ · Module 10 of 10

 Highfull code and solution verification, extensive validation, quantified UQ

-Engineering connection: a digital twin or simulation replacing a physical test can only do so when its credibility record shows the evidence matches the decision's risk, the bridge to AI-Enabled Digital Engineering.
+Engineering connection: a digital twin or simulation replacing a physical test can only do so when its credibility record shows the evidence matches the decision's risk, the bridge to Digital Engineering Foundations.

 04